AdamNaghs/cvector/README.md

  and the program can continue to run.
  You can either manually handle these errors or unpack Return_types and ASSERT_ON_ERROR.
  By unpacking which will assert on error
+ Functions that return a size return SIZE_MAX on error.

   # Vec_Error Codes
 	  typedef enum